 Thea van Diepen spent the first ten years of her life on a tree-wrapped acreage where an inquisitive child might believe in magic.
-Nowadays, she lives in Edmonton, breathing life into characters and worlds and the stories they tell.
+Nowadays, she lives in a small city in Alberta, breathing life into characters and worlds and the stories they tell.

 She’s been published in the Tesseracts anthology series, and her works include the White Changeling series, The Illuminated Heart, and the interactive short story The Tree and the Grave.

 You’re my reader if…

 …you’re not afraid of words, and you love a good paradox.